umbauschool/umbauschool.github.io/index.md

 # Healing Architecture

-Umbau manifests in studios, which we understand as places of learning.
+Umbau manifests in studios, which we understand as modes of study.
 We believe that radical, sustainable change can best be explored in places of abiding contradiction.
 In other words: healing is best understood with proximity to wounds.
 Lightness can only be percieved alongside darkness.

 We study in Vienna, Austria because it is a locus of human civilization.
 It is the portal between east and west and hums with the vibrant exchange of cultures.
 As a city and as a classroom, Vienna provides a rich context for empathy and a pathology of place.